longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 ![](https://github.com/longnguyen0102/photo/blob/main/data_wrangling-fintech-python/python_data_wrangling_query_3_result.png)

 > 1. Underperformance of APS: The **APS** team stands out as having the lowest overall payment volume (**51,141,753**) compared to other teams since Q2.2023.
 This is a critical area for investigation.
-Comparing to the ASD - the highest performing team - with total volume of 31,090,428,473.
+Comparing to the ASD - the highest performing team - with total volume of **31.09 billion**.
-> 2. The **PXXXXXE** category is the weakest link, generating the lowest volume (**25,232,438**) compares to **21,393,580,687** of **PXXXXXB**.
+> 2. The **PXXXXXE** category is the weakest link, generating the lowest volume (**25,232,438**) compares to **21.3 billion** of **PXXXXXB**.
 This suggests that the products or services within this category might be struggling, or there might be issues with their marketing, user experience, or competitive positioning.

 ### 4/ Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?
 <details>